codesrch/codesrch.github.io/docs/chapter_proposal/proposal.rst

 - Build autonomous agents to discover new knowledge and thus improve the boundary of basic and advance science.

 Conferences: https://2020.midl.io/

+Robotic surgery, work done, building system, but use model-based.
+Task dependent.
+RL used in robotics but applying them in surgery is difficult because long horizon and safety concern.
+Also data in surgery is scare thus tough to generate data (environment) for all type of surgical procedure.
+Masudur want to build RL algorithm that is workable in long horizon, - demonstrated RL applicability in long horizon task, Tower of Hanoi - similar to surgical procedure, used for training.
+Now Masudur want to build algorithm that can perform safely by incorporating constraints into RL agent ( safety assurance).
+Still tackling long-horizon is a challenges thus developing algorithm that can work better in long-horizon tasks. (extension of tower hanoi - better, without given plan).
+Another challenge is generalizability across the environment - thus Masudur is working on to build RL algo that can work better (feasibility, make RL usable for the safety-critical system (surgery)).
+Procgen, bsuite environment for testing.
+Challenge:
+Log-horizon
+Safety critical
+Generalizability

+The proposed algorithm will help to make RL usable in the safety-critical domain and the newly proposed algorithm will improve the state of the art of RL research.